 Owner, Biologist Guide - On a winter visit to Yellowstone, Cara was smitten by the wonder of this "American Serengeti".
 As a result, she decided that she wanted to spend her life helping others develop and feed their fascinations with the natural world in Yellowstone.
 Cara is a qualified biologist (B.S.
 Aquatic Biology and M.S.
 Biology).
 Before settling in Gardiner MT, she worked extensively in the forests of Redwood National Park, the outback of Western Australia, and the jungles of Papua New Guinea.
 When not in Yellowstone, she likes to explore places where there are likely good tidepools or snorkeling.

-Biologist Guide - Born and raised in Alaska, Claire developed a passion for wildlife ecology and environmental studies leading her to Montana in 2017 for the opportunity to study the wolves of Yellowstone National Park.
-Her curiosity prompted a three year, self-directed undergraduate research project, which she finished in 2020 while earning her Bachelor of Science in Fish & Wildlife Ecology and Management from Montana State University.
+Biologist Guide - Born and raised in Alaska, Claire developed a passion for wildlife ecology and environmental studies that led her to Montana in 2017 to study the wolves of Yellowstone National Park.
+Her curiosity prompted a three year, self-directed research project, which she finished in 2020 while earning her Bachelor of Science in Fish & Wildlife Ecology and Management from Montana State University.
 She has spent hundreds of hours watching wolves and studying their interactions with each other and with other species in the Greater Yellowstone Ecosystem.
-As a CPR-certified tour professional, Claire continues to follow her passion by inviting clients to share the same incredible experiences in Yellowstone that captivated her during her research.
-She plans to attend graduate school and eventually earn her doctorate with a focus on social behavior in carnivores.
+Claire continues to follow her passion by inviting clients to share the same incredible experiences in Yellowstone that have captivated her.

 Snow Guide - Kody first visited Gradiner, MT back in 2016 while on a 10-day backcountry fly fishing adventure and once he laid eyes on this stunning small town he was hooked, he moved out of his home state of Colorado the following summer and hasn't left since.
 Kody learned to ski about the same time he was potty trained as he grew up in a ski bum family with his mom being a member of the US Ski Team through his childhood.
 He now spends his time guiding fly fishing trips during the summer months and guiding over snow activities during the winter months.
 When Kody isn't in the field you may find him scouting the local mountains for wildlife or traveling the Rockies looking for exotic trout species.